denten-books/plain-text/5-surface.md

-Operators using "straight keys" achieved speeds upwards of 25--30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.
+Operators using "straight keys" achieved speeds upwards of 25--30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and International Morse Code conventions to 1/24 of a second in duration.

-At the time, companies like Vibroplex began manufacturing semi-automatic keys, which made use of a horizontal switch capable of emitting a rapid succession of dots to one side of the action, and dashes to the other [@martin_telegraphic_1904; @boyd_telegraph-key_1916].
-A bug was said to "run away" when adjusted for too high of a speed.
-Vibroplex keys would greatly alter the "fist," or the operator's individual transmission style.
-They also allowed for speeds approaching 50 words per minute and above, if not following the minimum signal length specifications [@mcnicol_american_1913, 207;
+At the time, companies like Vibroplex began manufacturing semi-automatic keys, which made use of horizontal switches capable of emitting a rapid succession of dots to one side of the action, and dashes to the other [@martin_telegraphic_1904; @boyd_telegraph-key_1916].
+A semi-automatic bug was said to "run away" when adjusted for too high of a speed.
+Vibroplex keys would also greatly alter the "fist," or the operator's individual transmission style, by which telegraphers could be previously recognized.
+They allowed for speeds approaching 50 words per minute and above, when not following the minimum signal length specifications [@mcnicol_american_1913, 207;
 @u.s._bureau_of_labor_statistics_displacement_1932; @halstead_genesis_1949].
-Despite the improvements, Morse code was showing its age.
+Despite such improvements, Morse code was showing its age.
 Although the convention stipulated fixed length, the actual length of silences between meaning-carrying units varied greatly with the vagrancies of transmitting media.
 Cross talk between wires and weather interference was common;